james-acutis/wireguard-tcp/README.md

  - Build the wireguard userland using the command "make"

 ## Special notes for using Wireguard in TCP mode
- - After creating a wireguard device, you must decrese its MTU.
-Try a value around 1100 bytes for starters creating
+ - After creating a wireguard device, you must specify a smaller MTU.
+Try a value around 1100 bytes to begin with
  - When configuring Wireguard for TCP
    - First add the interface
    - Then give it an IP address